 Cold weather can affect the symptoms of nerve damage in various ways.
 Exposure to cold slows the flow of blood to the hands and feet as it tries to preserve the body’s core temperature.
 This reduction in blood flow to the extremities can lead to both increased pain and damage to the peripheral nerves.
 Exposure to cold can also cause the muscles to tighten and spasm – pulling on the nerves as they do and resulting in intensified pain in the affected areas.

 We already know caffeine is bad for neuropathy, but when the temperatures drop and the winter blues start to set in – that warm cup of coffee becomes very tempting.
 If possible, limit or eliminate caffeine from your diet.
-Caffeine constrict the blood vessels – thereby disrupting circulation and putting a strain on blood flow as it tries to reach your extremities.
+Caffeine constricts the blood vessels – thereby disrupting circulation and putting a strain on blood flow as it tries to reach your extremities.
 With your blood flow already under attack from the cold, caffeine merely exacerbates the problem.

 Limit Alcohol Consumption